joekenpat/joekenpat/README.md

-# :handshake: Hello!
-My name is Patrick Joel :man: I live in Nigeria 🇳🇬
+# Hi :handshake: !
+I'm Patrick Joel

-## I am a Software Engineer
 ### About me
-I’m an engineer with a flair for creating elegant solutions in a productive amount of time, developing web applications for SMEs, am also a regular attendee of web developer meetups.
+A Software engineer with love for creating elegant solutions, i pride myself on code simplicity and re-usability.
 I am constantly experimenting with new technologies and techniques.

-My values are pinned on Reliablity, Hardwork and Loyalty.
+My values are pinned on `Reliablity`, `Smartwork` and `Loyalty`.

 ### Connect with me: